matthewtregg/Holmes/README.md

 # Sherlock Holmes

 ## App description
-This is an app I created to add and explore UK crimes.
+This is a full stack React app I created to add and explore UK crimes.
 It uses the UK police open data api and consists of four main screens in the front-end.
 This is served by a Koa backend that allows a user to add crimes at a location - on top of crimes already reported in the UK police api.

 SCREEN 1 LANDING PAGE